 - All one width, or random widths depending on the look you want

 In addition to achieving wider widths in your floor, you also want longer lengths.
 Carlisle floors are made in random lengths from 2’-7 or 2-12’ long, depending on the collection, and each floor is graded to achieve a certain average length within the range.
 This gives you peace of mind that you will receive the longer, most revered boards.
-This combination of widths and lengths creates fewer seams and far more beauty becuse you can reduce the number of seams in your floor by up to 500% when you use a wide plank floor instead of a traditional 3” floor board.
+This combination of widths and lengths creates fewer seams and far more beauty because you can reduce the number of seams in your floor by up to 500% when you use a wide plank floor instead of a traditional 3” floorboard.

 Shopping Tip: As you are shopping for engineered wood flooring, verify width and lengths specifications on any quotes you receive, and on your final order documents.
 Don’t just rely on “word of mouth” specification details.